Makktu/StarDrifter-2025/README.md

 and a new conception of the game world overall.
 "The automated ruins of a civilization."

+### Mon 17 March 2025
+Working on barrier logic, is broken again.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 TO BE DONE NEXT/SOON